Pneumonia in children: What you need to know

 Is there a pneumonia vaccine?

 Pneumonia caused by bacteria is easily preventable with vaccines.
-However, 40 per cent of children around the world are not fully protected with the primary vaccine to prevent pneumonia – the Pneumococcal (PCV) vaccine.
-In addition, other vaccines such as Diphteria-Tetanus-Pertussis and measles-containing vaccines and Hemophilus Influenza B (Hib) vaccine protects children from pneumonia.
+However, 33 per cent of children around the world are not fully protected with the primary vaccine to prevent pneumonia – the Pneumococcal (PCV) vaccine.
+In addition, other vaccines such as Diphtheria-Tetanus-Pertussis and measles-containing vaccines and Hemophilus Influenza B (Hib) vaccine protects children from pneumonia.

 Where are the most children dying from pneumonia?

-The countries with the largest number of child pneumonia deaths are concentrated in sub-Saharan Africa and Asia.
+The regions with the largest number of child pneumonia deaths are concentrated in sub-Saharan Africa and South Asia.

 Child deaths from pneumonia are concentrated in the world’s poorest countries.
 Within these countries, it is the most deprived and marginalized children who suffer the most.
 They often have limited or no access to basic health services and are more likely to suffer from other health threats like malnutrition, infectious diseases and polluted air.
 They often live in fragile or humanitarian settings, where often risk factors increase and health systems break down.